 That depends on several factors.
 Once the dust has settled from the divorce, you should be free to go – unless other factors come into play.
 If it was a clean-cut divorce – meaning there were no children involved and no one was ordered to pay alimony – then you’re free to live your life how you wish.
-You are free to look into buying your dream house, hiring long distance movers and getting out of there.
+You are free to look into buying your dream house and getting out of there.
 However, once a child custody order is in place, your relocation freedoms may be restricted.

 You May Need to Obtain Permission from the Court

 Even if you don’t intend to move out of the state, your first step is to measure how far you are attempting to relocate.
 The State of Florida has placed a 50-mile limit on your relocation – even if you’re not planning on leaving the state.
-Anything beyond the 50 miles requires the consent of the court.
-The Majority Time Share Parent is required to serve a Notice of Intent to Relocate to the other parent’s residence.
+Anything beyond 50 miles requires the consent of the court.
+The Majority Time-Sharing Parent is required to serve a Notice of Intent to Relocate to the other parent’s residence.
 The other parent has 30 days to file a reply.